RQISL/portfolio-project-5-robert-quinlan/README.md

 * As **<u>HTML, Django and Allauth</u>** I can create **<u>a contact page using HTML, Django, and Allauth.</u>** So that **<u>The contact page has four patches: Hire Me, Photo to Paint, General Request, and Drawing for sign language.**</u>

-* **<u>Please note:**</u> However, I encountered an issue while testing the contact category.
+* #### Please note: However, I encountered an issue while testing the contact category.
 Although the category was created successfully, the sender was not receiving it on the administration page.
 Therefore, I made some changes to the contact page and now it is working better.

 <table style="width:100%">